lennylv/GraphPPepIS/data/README.md

-### datasets：
+### Datasets

 settrain corresponds to Train4094, settest corresponds to Test169, and settest2 corresponds to Test53.

-### pdbid and chains of compelx:
+### PDBid and chains of compelx

-The dict.npy holds the pdbid and chains of the complex.
+The dict.npy holds the PDBid and chains of the complex.
 For example, 6qxp_KC corresponds to the K chain (peptide) and C chain (protein) of 6qxp.

 ### feature.pkl